HomeBio

 Favorite Dog: Buddy

-Hobbies: Hunting and fishi
+Hobbies: Hunting, fishi

 Having been musically inclined since the early age of 12, Eric has taught himself to play the piano, guitar, and bass guitar.
 Over the years, Eric's musical yearnings have taken him through a myriad of achievements, including playing bass guitar for the band Scepter, and recording musical jingles for radio commercials, as well as a syndicated movie review theme.
 Eric began developing his own composing talents, but didn't feel his personal style was always appropriate to the rock 'n' roll setting into which he had fallen.